GabeScott/standard-works-vault/General Conference/1981 April - Building Bridges to Faith.md

 As King Benjamin put it:

-“Believe in God; believe that he is, and that he created all things, both in heaven and in earth; believe that he has all wisdom, and all power, both in heaven and in earth; believe that man doth not comprehend all things which the Lord can comprehend.”
-(Mosiah 4:9.)
+“Believe in God; believe that he is, and that he created all things, both in heaven and in earth; believe that he has all wisdom, and all power, both in heaven and in earth; believe that man doth not comprehend all things which the Lord can comprehend.” ([[Mosiah 4.9|Mosiah 4:9]].)

 Sometimes we compartmentalize.
 We pray about one thing and worry about something else.
 We seem to limit the ability of the Lord to help us in every aspect of our lives.

 John A. Widtsoe tells us the following:

 “For several years, under a Federal grant with my staff of workers we had gathered thousands of data in the field of soil moisture; but I could not extract any general law running through them.
 I gave up at last.
 My wife and I went to the temple that day to forget the failure.
-In the third endowment room, out of the unseen, came the solution, which has long since gone into print.”
-(In A Sunlit Land: The Autobiography of John A. Widtsoe, Salt Lake City: Deseret News Press, 1952, p.
+In the third endowment room, out of the unseen, came the solution, which has long since gone into print.” (*In A Sunlit Land: The Autobiography of John A. Widtsoe,* Salt Lake City: Deseret News Press, 1952, p.
 177.)

 Faith, then, is the realization that the Lord can help us with all things.